mdberrill/life-coach/README.md

      tq0gv5 | My task           | -           | No
 </pre>

-You can set a due date & time on a task using the -d switch:
+You can set a due date & time on a task using the optional second date & time argument:

+    LifeCoach note-task "Meet santa clause" "2016-12-25 00:00:10"

+Or, if you want to avoid the quotes in the date, use the 'T' character between the date and time:

+    LifeCoach note-task "Meet santa clause" 2016-12-25T00:00:10

+Alternatively, if you just want it for today, then you can omit the date part altogether:

-	LifeCoach note-task "Meet santa clause" 2016-12-25 00:00:10
+    LifeCoach note-task "Meet santa clause" 00:00:10

-And then view all the tasks by a given date by specifying the -d switch:
+You can view all the tasks by a given date by specifying the -d switch:

     LifeCoach list-tasks -d 2016-12-25